Themistokli Gërmenji: Career

-He subsequently led the guerrilla forces in the Balkan Wars.
 During the first stages of the conflict between units of the Principality of Albania and the Autonomous Republic of Northern Epirus he participated at the battle of his native Korça, where the Albanian forces defended unsuccessfully the town against the attack by the forces of the pro-Greek Northern Epirus movement.
-Gërmenji fled to Sofia when Greek army reoccupied Korça in 1915.
-In October 1916, he traveled to Pogradec, which was occupied by Austrian and Bulgarian troops, to seek Austrian assistance.
-When he realized he would receive no help, he turned to the French, who had taken Korça in October 1916.

 Autonomous Albanian Republic of Korçë

 French officers had a meeting with Gërmenji on November 24, 1916, before the French army occupied Korçë on November 29.
 Themistokli Gërmenji came to Korçë from Pogradec, which was occupied by the armies of Austria-Hungary and Bulgaria during Austro-Hungarian and Bulgarian occupation of Albania.
 The French officers appointed a commission led by Gërmenji.

 The commission held a meeting on December 10 at 9 a.m. in the Saint George's School and Gërmenji gave a speech to the gathered men; after the meeting he led the commission to the prefecture.
 In the prefecture they met with Colonel Descoins and other French officers.
 Haki Shemshedini approached Colonel Descoins on behalf of the commission.
 Colonel Descoins informed the commission that they should sign a protocol, which they did: the protocol stipulated that an autonomous province would be established on the territories of Korçë, Bilishti, Kolonja, Opar and Gora.
 It was also agreed that the 14 members of the commission would make up the administrative council, responsible for maintaining the order.

 On December 10, 1916, Henry Descoin, the commander of the French garrison of Korçë, after the approval from Maurice Sarrail, declared the Autonomous Albanian Republic of Korçë, and appointed Gërmenji as prefect.
 The new authorities in Korçë organized the police force and gendarmerie, a post office system and issued the postage stamps.
-Gërmenji set up Albanian schools throughout the villages of the region and discontinued the use of Turkish and Greek.

 Gërmenji was awarded with the Croix de Guerre because he participated in the French capture of Pogradec with the battalion from Korçë.
 At the end of 1917 however Gërmenji was accused of collaboration with the Central Powers and summarily executed on 7 November in Thessaloniki after being sentenced to death by a French military court.
 It later became clear that the military tribunal had made a grave judicial error, its members having been led astray by Greek informers who wished Germenji removed since he was a powerful Albanian leader.